 A: Absolutely!
 Our courses are open to everyone, and our student body is very mixed, featuring a real cross-section of ages and backgrounds.

 A: At the moment, we only offer each level once a week.
 Regrettably, that means that there are no make-up classes if you miss your class one week, however all homework and supplementary material will be made available to you.
 Our instructors are also happy to be in touch by email if you have questions about a missed class.

 A: Course fees are non-refundable and non-transferable.
-Refunds or credits are available if you withdraw one week prior to the start of a course, with a $25 cancellation fee.
-The $25 cancellation fee cannot be waived once the course had started.
+Refunds to JCC acounts are available if you withdraw two weeks prior to the start of a course, with a $25 cancellation fee that cannot be waived.
+Credits are not available once registration took place.
 The MNjcc is not responsible for classes missed due to illness or personal emergencies.
 We also reserve the right to cancel or postpone courses with full reimbursement if class does not meet the minimum enrollment.

 Q: What is your pro-rating policy?

 A: The MNjcc Hebrew Institute focuses exclusively on Modern Hebrew at this time, but our Hebrew Intro course provides an excellent foundation for both Biblical and Modern Hebrew.
 If you’re interested in pursuing further study in Biblical Hebrew, we recommend that you explore what the local universities and synagogues have to offer, or seek private lessons.
 Synagogues are also often a great resource for Hebrew courses that focus on sight reading for prayers, if that’s an area of interest for you.